Social Media: The New Public Square?

 Sec.
 230 of the Communications Decency Act of 1996 protects social media (and other companies) from legal liability for the content posted on their websites and their moderation decisions.
 In recent years, lawmakers have debated whether Sec.
 230 needs to be amended to protect against misinformation and disinformation.

-Jose Hernandez and Beatriz Gonzalez, the stepfather and mother of Nohemi Gonzalez, speak to the media outside the US Supreme Court on February 21, 2023 following oral arguments in Gonzalez v.
-Google in Washington, DC.
-Nohemi Gonzalez died in a terrorist attack in Paris in 2015.
+Jose Hernandez and Beatriz Gonzalez, the stepfather and mother of Nohemi Gonzalez, speak to the media outside the U.S. Supreme Court in February 2023 following oral arguments in Gonzalez v.
+Google.
+Nohemi Gonzalez was studying abroad in France when she was killed during a Paris terrorist attack in 2015.
+Her family alleged in the lawsuit that Google violated the Antiterrorism Act by recommending videos by the Islamic State group (ISIS) to users via its algorithms, asserting the platform emboldened terrorism. | Photo: Jim Watson/AFP/Getty Images

 The New Public Square?

-Meta Platforms CEO Mark Zuckerberg ready to testify before a joint hearing of the US Senate Commerce, Science and Transportation Committee and Senate Judiciary Committee at the US Capitol, April 10, 2018 in Washington, DC.
+Meta Platforms CEO Mark Zuckerberg ready to testify before a joint hearing of the US Senate Commerce, Science and Transportation Committee and Senate Judiciary Committee at the US Capitol, April 10, 2018, in Washington, DC.

 Photo Credit: Jim Watson/AFP/Getty Images